 1. Electronic Case Filing (ECF)

 Counsel are required to register for Electronic Case Filing (ECF) promptly after being retained or assigned.
 Counsel can obtain instructions on how to register at https://nysd.uscourts.gov/electronic-case-filing.

-2. Guidelines for All Submissions
+2. Civility in All Proceedings